Ayehu/custom-activities/Google Cloud/GCloudCreateSnapshot/README.md

 ### Mandatory fields when creating a snapshot:
 **Project**				- The name of the Google Cloud Project you are working on (e.g.,  peak-equator-254518)
 **SnapshotName**		- Chosen snapshot name
-**SourceDisk**			- Disk which the image will come from (e.g., zones/zone/disks/disk)
+**SourceDisk**			- Disk name which the snapshot will come from
 **Region**				- Region which the snapshot will be hosted (e.g., us-central1-a)
 **Zone**				- Zone inside the region, usually a letter
 **ServiceAccountEmail**	- Service Account E-mail.
 You can create one following this [tutorial](https://docs.bmc.com/docs/PATROL4GoogleCloudPlatform/10/creating-a-service-account-key-in-the-google-cloud-platform-project-799095477.html)
 **PrivateKey**			- When creating a service account, you will be able to donwload a JSON file.
-Inside the file you can get the private key for the chosen service Account
+Inside the file you can get the private key for the chosen Service Account